 Sister Linda Bevilacqua, OP, PhD returned to her Alma Mater as Barry University's sixth president in July 2004.
-Her inauguration was truly a homecoming since throughout her diverse and distinguished career in higher education she has always been rooted at Barry.
+Her inauguration was truly a homecoming since throughout her diverse and distinguished career in higher education she has remained connected to Barry.

 When Sister Linda began her Barry experience in 1958 as a full-time undergraduate student, her leadership skills quickly emerged.
-She was a student leader holding various club and class offices, including junior class president.
-As a senior, she served as Sodality Prefect, an elected position of high honor at Catholic colleges and universities.
+She was a student leader holding various club and class offices.

 After graduating magna cum laude from Barry in 1962 with a bachelor's degree in elementary education, she entered the Dominican Sisters of Adrian, Michigan, making final profession in 1968.
 Sister Linda taught first grade for five years and completed her master's degree in guidance and counseling at Siena Heights College (now University) in 1969.
 She then returned to Barry, her Alma Mater, as assistant dean of students, and was promoted to dean of student affairs in 1970, a position she held until 1978, when she left Barry to pursue doctoral studies.